Search for answers or browse our resource library.

 List of Fact Sheets

-To appeal the denial, you will need to request a fair hearing.
-The hearing will allow you to be heard and explain your side of the story.ย A request can be made in the following ways:
+In most cases, to appeal the decision you will need to request a fair hearing.
+The hearing will allow you to be heard and explain your side of the story.
+A request can be made in the following ways:

-- Writing a letter requesting a fair hearing.
+- Write a letter requesting a fair hearing.

 DOA, Division of Hearings & Appeals